DayHalf Day Tour

-Glance of Persia is a short scheduled trip which provides an opportunity for you to visit the main light sights of Iran in just 8 days.
+“A Glance of Persia” is a short scheduled trip which provides an opportunity for you to visit the sights in Iran within the space of 8 days.

 Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.

 Sightseeing: The National Museum of Iran, Golestan Palace, Bazaar, National Jewelry Museum, Shah-e Cheragh

 We get up early morning and begin the day with a trip to the National Museum of Iran; an institution formed of two complexes; the Museum of Ancient Iran which was opened in 1937, and the Museum of the Islamic Era which was opened in 1972.It hosts historical monuments dating back through preserved ancient and medieval Iranian antiquities, including pottery vessels, metal objects, textile remains, and some rare books and coins.
 We will see the “evolution of mankind” through the marvelous display of historic relics.

 Next on the list is visiting the Golestan Palace, the former royal Qajar complex in Iran's capital city, Tehran.
 It is one of the oldest historic monuments of world heritage status belonging to a group of royal buildings that were once enclosed within the mud-thatched walls of Tehran's arg ("citadel").
 It consists of gardens, royal buildings, and collections of Iranian crafts and European presents from the 18th and 19th centuries.

 Then we go for a walk through bazaar.
 Bazaar, in Iran, is the economic life of the country.
 Moreover, social relations are formed here and a fairly wide range of people get the chance to socialize more.
 It is also a logical place for political parties to rule their own policies.
 Soon after we go to have lunch.